 There are many different types and causes of headaches.
 Headaches caused by structures in the neck are termed cervicogenic headaches.
 Inflamed joints and tight muscles are common causes of ‘cervicogenic’ headaches.

-- Usually the headaches are on one side – the side of the neck with the problem, but can also be felt at the back of the skull in the occipital region, over the temples or above the eye/s
+- Headaches due to neck problems are usually on one side – the side of the neck with the problem.
+Pain can also be felt at the back of the skull in the occipital region, over the temples or above the eye/s.

-- Can be recurrent or persistent over long periods – especially if neck dysfunction is not resolved
+- Recurrent or persistent over long periods – especially if neck dysfunction is not resolved.

-- Can be aggravated by neck movement/strain, muscle tension, driving, typing etc
+- Aggravated by neck movement/strain, muscle tension, driving, typing etc.

 What to do?